nape-brady17/Modified-Bacons-Number/README.txt

 Using the average "Bacon number" from the randomly selected vertex and the "Bacon number" of the user selected vertex the likelihood of collaboration is calculated.

-To run the program ensure that all files are located in the current working directory, then run:
+To compile and run the program ensure that all files are located in the current working directory, then run:
     javac Bacons.java
     javac Bacons inputFileName